theodds/2024-ISBA-Short/README.md

 For Tony's presentations, you will need the following.

-- `Batman`, contains miscellaneous BART functions and it is available here:
+- `Batman`, contains miscellaneous BART functions and it is available here.
+See the file `batman.zip` (<https://github.com/theodds/2024-ISBA-Short/blob/master/batman.zip>).
 - `possum`, performs posterior summarization and it is available here:
 <https://github.com/spencerwoody/possum>.
 - `BART4RS`, some functions for fitting the Cox proportional hazards